 From Piaf and Brassens to Brel and Gainsbourg

-Whether you discovered the records of Gainsbourg at 18 (long before he was a hipster reference) and never looked back, or dusted off your parents' dusty old recording of Jacques Brel live at the Olympia to acquaint yourself with heart-wrenching renditions of songs like "Ne me Quitte Pas" and "Voir un Ami Pleurer", many places in Paris transport you straight into the heart of some of these classics.
+Whether you discovered the records of Gainsbourg at 18 (long before he was rediscovered by young hipsters) and never looked back, or dusted off your parents' dusty old recording of Jacques Brel live at the Olympia to acquaint yourself with heart-wrenching renditions of songs like "Ne me Quitte Pas" and "Voir un Ami Pleurer", many places in Paris transport you straight into the heart of some of these classics.

 The Olympia Theatre: A Legendary Concert Hall for French "Chanson"

 The first stop in your self-guided tour of French chanson haunts in Paris is the Olympia concert hall.
 This is quite possibly the city's most famous modern music venue, owing especially to its storied history of hosting chanson greats including Edith Piaf, Serge Gainsbourg, Jacques Brel, Juliette Greco and the much-beloved Italian-Egyptian singer Dalida (see slide number 6.)

 Whether you simply admire the facade and its timeless red-lettered sign, read up on tidbits of history and take in the historic pics displayed in the partially covered area around the box office, or actually bite the bullet and book a concert here, the place is drenched in musical legend.

 Edith Piaf gave many acclaimed performances here to rapturous crowds, including some of her last ones before passing away at only 48 in 1963.
 She notably debuted her famous song "Je ne regrette rien" in 1961 here, in an effort to help save the venue which was struggling financially at the time.